By Mike Miller Updated October 13, 2022

-This town of 1,000 people lies about 5 miles east of the Apalachicola River.
+This town of less than 1,000 people lies about 5 miles east of the Apalachicola River.

 It is far east in Northwest Florida, so it could be considered to be near the border between Florabama and Florgia.

-As those names imply, Florabama is that portion of North Florida that borders Alabama; Flordia is the portion that borders Georgia.
+As you might guess, Florabama is that portion of North Florida that borders Alabama; Florgia is the portion that borders Georgia.